NETWAYS/advanced-puppet-training/validation/06_styleguide_hook.md

 ****

-## Add a Client side Pre-Commit Hook for Style Guide Checking on `agent-centos.localdomain`
+## Add a Client side Pre-Commit Hook for Style Guide Checking

 ****